Introduction to Bacon & the Art of Living

 “It is important to turn the meat over after forty-eight hours into another tank.
 The meat that was on top is placed at the bottom of the next tank.
 Salt, sugar, and saltpetre are again used exactly as it was done during the first salting.
 Now the real trick comes in.
 The same pickle is reused!
 In the past, the pickle was discarded.”

 “The reason for this is that it contains the ‘preserving matter’.
 The re-use of the old brine was not Oake’s idea, as were probably few if any of the different steps.
 A progression that came from Oake may have been not to boil the brine after it was used and before it is used a second time.
 It was Catherine the Great of Russia who suggested the re-use of the brine, not for faster curing which results from it but to save on the cost of the salt used in the brine.
 In Russia and parts of Germany, they boiled the brine to ‘clean it’, and they re-used it only twice.
 They noticed that the second time, the meat cured quicker, which is what gave Oake the idea that something developed in the brine that was the preserving matter which cured the meat.
-It may also have been him who realised that if you do not cure in wooden vats, there is no reason why the brine must be boiled.
+It may also have been he who realised that if you do not cure in wooden vats, there is no reason why the brine must be boiled.
 It can be re-used many times.”

 The brine is re-used many times, and a description of the process from The Journal of Agriculture and Industry of South Australia (1897) reads, “The same pickle can be used for many years — the older the better; it only requires, when it becomes somewhat muddy, to be boiled and clarified.
 I have seen pickle which had been used in one factory for sixteen years, and that factory produces some of the best bacon and hams in Australia.”
 (Tank Curing Came from Ireland)